rerun/rerun/modules/stubbs/README.md

 The `default.sh` script sources the `options.sh` script to take care of command line option parsing.

-Users will now be able to specify a "-jumps" argument to freddy's "dance" command:
+Users will now be able to specify a "-jumps" argument to the `freddy:dance` command:

     $ rerun freddy
     freddy: